liipe91/mystuff/lin/installSofts/README.md

-Playbooks to install some packges on Linux.
+Playbooks to install some packages on Linux.